 Traditional texts and subjects are taught in an environment that encourages free expression, respect for varying traditions, and thoughtful discourse.

-Dor Hahemshekh meets weekly on Monday nights, starting at 6pm with pizza and concluding at 8pm.
+Dor Hahemshekh meets weekly on Monday nights, starting at 6pm with pizza dinner and concluding at 8pm.

 To discover the impact our DHH program has had, read the following words from the DHH students:

 - Click here for past 10th graders' reflections on their learning at DHH, which they presented at our final program.

 - Click here for past DHH seniors' graduation speeches.

 Calendar with links for more information about events.